Are you looking for easy ways to reduce stress naturally?

 Prayer and meditation have both been proven to reduce stress, increase feelings of well-being, and improve the mind-body connection.

 If you don’t have a practice of prayer and/or meditation yet, don’t worry- it’s pretty easy to start.

-You could spend 10-15 minutes reading a devotional or bible, listen to a guided meditation, pray, or do some deep breathing exercises while repeating a mantra or phrase.
+You could spend 10-15 minutes reading a devotional or bible, listening to a guided meditation, praying, or doing some deep breathing exercises while repeating a mantra or phrase.

 Any of these options will help you reduce stress and anxiety, and bring mindfulness.

 A journal can be a good way to stay organized, keep track of appointments or other important tasks, and lessen stress.

 But, you could also use a journal as a mind dump.

 Sometimes when we’re really stressed our minds are a jumble of thoughts, our feelings are all over the place, and we are as confused as we are overwhelmed.

 A mindfulness journal can help with that too!

 Don’t like to write?
 No problem!
 Start a video journal.